bitovi/academy/src/react-native/18-maps/maps.md

 In this section, you will:

-- Integrate Google Maps
+- Integrating Google Maps
+- Configuring Gradle plugins
+- Adding a map view
-- Be introduced to gradle
+- Adding markers to a map

 ## Objective 1: Add Google Maps to Restaurant List page